skrey/yellow-extensions/documentation/english/welcome.md

 Welcome to Yellow
 =================
 Yellow is for people who make websites.
 Create small web pages, blogs and wikis.
 The focus is on people and that it's useful for you.
-No database, no admin panel, no template engine, no upload manager, no complex framework.
+No database, no admin panel, no upload manager, no complex framework.
 Most people don't need all of these features.
 Let's concentrate on the essential aspects and tools that work together.

 ![Yellow](welcome-yellow.jpg?raw=true)